Balatro

-The game was developed over a two-and-a-half year period by sole developer LocalThunk, inspired by the card game Big Two and the roguelike video game Luck Be a Landlord.
-Initially, LocalThunk had only treated Balatro as a side project to put on a résumé, not anticipating the success of the game.
+Inspired by the card game big two and the roguelike video game Luck Be a Landlord, LocalThunk developed Balatro over two and a half years.
+Initially, LocalThunk treated it as a side project to put on a résumé, not anticipating its success.

-Balatro has received universal acclaim from game critics, selling more than 5 million copies by January 2025.
-Along with several other awards and nominations, Balatro was named Game of the Year at the 25th Game Developers Choice Awards and nominated for the top prize at The Game Awards 2024, the 28th Annual D.I.C.E.
+Balatro has received universal acclaim from game critics and sold more than 5 million copies by January 2025.
+Along with several other awards and nominations, it was named Game of the Year at the 25th Game Developers Choice Awards and nominated for the top prize at The Game Awards 2024, the 28th Annual D.I.C.E.
 Awards, and the 21st British Academy Games Awards.

 Gameplay

 Playthrough

 Balatro is a singleplayer roguelike deck-building game based on the rules of poker.
 The player chooses a deck, each with unique effects and cards, before each playthrough or "run".
 A run is divided into antes, each with three blinds of increasing difficulty.
-During a "round" against a blind, the player must use their limited number of hands and discards to play poker hands, and attempt to score the required number of chips (points).
-To defeat blinds more easily, the player may purchase various cards which change the rules of the game or provide an advantage.
-These items are bought in a shop in between rounds with an internal in-game currency.
+During a "round" against a blind, the player uses their hands and discards to play poker hands and attempt to score the required number of chips (points).
+To make it easier to defeat blinds, the player may purchase various cards that change the rules or provide an advantage.
+These are bought in a shop between rounds with an in-game currency.

 Blinds

-Blinds, the obstacles the player must defeat in Balatro, have three major types: Small Blind, Big Blind, and Boss Blind.
+Blinds are the obstacles the player must pass in Balatro.
+Blinds have three major types: Small Blind, Big Blind, and Boss Blind.
 Small and Big Blinds can either be skipped or played.
 When skipping a blind, the player forgoes the cash rewards of defeating the blind and an opportunity to use the shop but is rewarded with a tag, granting special rewards.
 Most tags give some benefit upon entering the next shop, such as free cards or booster packs, but some effects are instant or apply when other criteria are met.
 Each type of Boss Blind has a special ability, such as disabling certain cards or limiting the player's hands or discards.
-Ante 8—as well as all antes that are a multiple of 8—have a "Finisher Blind" in place of a Boss Blind, which selects from one of five special types which do not appear in any other circumstance.
+Ante 8—as well as all antes that are a multiple of 8—have a "Showdown Blind" in place of a Boss Blind, which selects from one of five special types which do not appear in any other circumstance.